This ring is not just a glitzy, expensive piece of jewellery, but also a symbol of your commitment to each other.

 The premium for your engagement ring insurance will depend on a range of factors, including:

-- What type of insurance you choose.
-Whether cover is under your contents insurance policy or through a specialised jewellery insurance firm.
+- What type of insurance you choose such as whether cover is under your contents insurance policy or through a specialised jewellery insurance firm.
 The latter will generally cost more than standard contents insurance coverage.

 - Level of cover and optional extras.
 If you choose to specify your engagement ring on your contents policy or add portable contents cover, you will likely pay more on your premium.